elastisys/ck8s-cluster/README.md

 has been commited.
 See: https://github.com/mozilla/sops/issues/626

-### Terraform Cloud organization is not configurable

-The Terraform Cloud organization is currently not configurable.
-Therefore, without modifying the Terraform code you can only use ck8s while having access to the Elastisys organization.

 ### [Exoscale] Elasticsearch

 After a reboot of the host machine, a pod with Elasticsearch Node (`elasticsearch-es-nodes-*`) gets stuck in the `Init:CrashLoopBackOff` state.